 ii.
 Aggregate exposure to one counter party does not exceed 0.2% of the overall retail portfolio of the Bank and

 iii.
-The maximum aggregated retail exposure to one counterpart is below Rs.7.50 crore.
+The maximum aggregated retail exposure to one is upto Rs.7.50 crore.

 d) Other Banking Operations segment includes all other banking transaction not covered under segments, specified above.